 Some councils, charities and housing associations operate loan schemes to help tenants cover the cost of their first month's rent.

 Different schemes have different rules.
 To be eligible you should:

 - be on a low income or claiming welfare benefits

 - be homeless or threatened with homelessness

-Some schemes ask you to show that you can repay a loan and are able to sustain a tenancy.
+Some schemes want you to show that you can repay a loan and are able to sustain a tenancy.

 These schemes usually offer an interest free loan that is paid directly to the landlord.
 You repay this amount at an agreed rate.
-If you are eligible for housing benefit, the money is repaid from this.
+If you are eligible for housing benefit, the money could be repaid from this.